NextFaze/dev-fun/README.md

 ## Getting `ClassInstanceNotFoundException`
 When DevFun is unable to find an instance of an object it throws `ClassInstanceNotFoundException` - this happens when there is no instance provider that can give the object to DevFun.
+If there is a view factory defined for the type the invocation UI will be shown for manual entry, otherwise and error dialog will be shown.

 See the wiki entry on [Dependency Injection](https://nextfaze.github.io/dev-fun/wiki/-dependency%20-injection.html) for details on how to set this up.